Premises Liability Attorneys Valley Park, MO

 Valley Park, MO Personal Injury Law Firm

 Premises liability attorneys in Valley Park, MO.
-Anyone who owns or operates a property in Valley Park, MO have an obligation to take reasonable measures to prevent people who enter the premises from becoming hurt.
-Unfortunately, a lot of times they neglect that duty, and innocent people are injured through the property owner's negligence.
-If you or a loved one was injured on someone else's property, you need dedicated Valley Park, MO premises liability attorneys to get you the maximum compensation you deserve.
-At Halvorsen Klote, our attorneys are devoted to leveling the playing field between large corporations and insurance companies and injury victims every day.
-We fight for the injured in both Missouri and Illinois, and fight hard to see our clients get the justice and recognition they deserve.
-Call our premises liability attorneys today 866-382-4167 or contact us through our website for a free case evaluation.
+Anyone who owns or operates a property in Valley Park, MO has an obligation to take reasonable measures to prevent people who enter the premises from becoming hurt.
+Unfortunately, a lot of times they fail in that responsibility, and innocent people are injured through the property owner's negligence.
+If you or a loved one was injured on someone else's property, you need dedicated Valley Park, MO premises liability attorneys to get you the maximum compensation you are owed.
+At Halvorsen Klote, our attorneys are committed to leveling the playing field between large corporations and insurance companies and everyday people every day.
+We take cases in both Missouri and Illinois, and fight hard so our clients can finally get a sense of justice and recognition.
+Call our premises liability attorneys today 866-382-4167 or fill out our online form for a complimentary case evaluation.

 What Are the Premises Liability Laws in Missouri and Illinois?

-Both states treat premises liability fairly similarly: A property owner has a responsibility to warn against or fix a "dangerous condition" they either were aware of or should have been aware of through reasonable prudence.
-If they don't, they can be held liable for any injuries sustained as a result of the dangerous condition.
+Both states treat premises liability almost equally: A property owner has a responsibility to warn against or repair a "dangerous condition" they either were aware of or should have known of through reasonable care.
+If they don't, they can be held accountable for any injuries sustained as a result of the dangerous condition.

-The states are different in one very important way, and it concerns the duty of care property owners must give different categories of visitors.
+The states are different in one very important aspect, and it concerns the duty of care owed to different types of visitors.

 Types of Visitors in Valley Park, MO Premises Liability Cases

 - Invitees — A business invitee is someone who is on the property to benefit themselves and/or the proprietor.
-This can be a customer in a retail store or hotel guests.
-Invitees can also be considered people on property the public is allowed to be on, such as a park or a library.
-Those in control of the property can be held accountable for an invitee's injuries caused by hazards they knew about or should have known about.
+This can include people dining at a restaurant or someone shopping in a grocery store.
+A public invitee is someone on property that the public can access, for example a park or a library.
+Those in control of the property are liable for an invitee's injuries caused by dangers they knew about or should have known about.

 - Licensees — A licensee is someone who is on the property with the owner's consent, but there is no express financial benefit to either of them.
-These can be social guests, but the law might apply to someone who stopped into a restaurant just to use the restroom.
-In Illinois, licensees have the same rights as invitees.
-In Missouri, property owners can only be held accountable for hazards they knew about; the "should have known" standard doesn't apply when a licensee is injured.
+These can be social guests, but the law might apply to someone who came into a store just to ask for directions.
+In Illinois, there is no legal distinction between invitees and licensees.
+In Missouri, property owners can only be held accountable for hazards they knew about – not ones they "should have known about.

 - Trespassers — Trespassers are on the property without permission of the property owner.
-Because of that, they do not have the same protections as the first two categories, meaning they can't sue the property owner for a financial recovery.
+Because of that, they do not have the same protections as people that are allowed to be there, meaning they can't sue the property owner for a financial recovery.
 There are two exceptions:

-- Pursuant to Illinois Premises Liability Act and Missouri Revised Statute §537.349, a landowner can still owe compensation for a trespasser's injuries if the landowner acted with "willful and wanton conduct."
+- According to Illinois Premises Liability Act and Missouri Revised Statute §537.349, a landowner can still owe compensation for a trespasser's injuries if the landowner acted with "willful and wanton conduct."
 Meaning, if the owner intentionally created or allowed a danger to be there because they wanted trespassers to get hurt, they can still be held liable.

-- Under the attractive nuisance doctrine, a child who is trespassing may be considered an invitee.
+- Under the attractive nuisance theory, property owners may be liable if a child gets hurt while trespassing.
 An "attractive nuisance" is something that is likely to attract children.
-Examples could be swimming pools, ladders or old appliances.
+Examples could be swimming pools, ladders or power tools.
 In this instance, the family of the child may still sue the property owner or manager for the child's injuries.

-How Do I Prove a Premises Liability Claim in Valley Park, MO?
+Proving Your Premises Liability Claim in Valley Park, MO

-- Duty of care — Did the landowner have an obligation to prevent unreasonable risks of injury?
-The degree of the property owner's or manager's duty of care depends on whether you're a invitee, licensee or trespasser and your jurisdiction.
-Typically, anybody who is allowed to be on the property is owed a duty of care.
+- Duty of care — Did the landowner owe you a duty of care to protect you from unreasonable dangers?
+The degree of a landowner's responsibility to keep you safe depends on what kind of visitor you are and what state you're in.
+Typically, anybody who is legally on the property is owed a duty of care.

-- Breach of duty — If they fail in their duty, property owners are considered to have breached their duty.
-That could mean not mopping up a wet spot on the floor, or not roping off a area of the property that has a dangerous condition.
+- Breach of duty — If they neglect their duty, that constitutes a breach of that responsibility.
+That could mean not fixing a broken railing, or not roping off a section that isn't safe.

-- Causation — Did the dangerous condition directly cause your injuries?
+- Causation — Did the hazardous condition cause or contribute to your injuries?
 If you fell because somebody ran into you, it's likely not the property owner's fault.
-Similarly, if you didn't notice an obvious hazard because you were looking at your phone, the property owner may argue that your inattention caused your injuries, not the dangerous condition.
+Likewise, if you didn't notice warning signs because you weren't looking where you were going, you might not be able to make a claim.

 - Damages — To have a valid claim, you need to show that you suffered injuries, loss and other expenses.
-Usually, you need to show economic loss, such as lost wages and medical bills, to make a claim for emotional distress and pain and suffering.
-If you sustained a few bumps and scrapes, but had no expenses due to your injury, you likely do not have enough to make a case.
+Usually, you need to show financial harm, including lost wages and medical bills, to get compensation for emotional harm and pain and suffering.
+If you sustained a few bumps and scrapes, but didn't need medical attention or miss any time off work, you likely do not have enough to make a case.

-Halvorsen Klote's Valley Park, MO premises liability attorneys have taken on, proven and won these types of cases before.
-If you have any doubts about the validity of your claim, or have questions about filing a personal injury lawsuit, don't hesitate to speak to one of our attorneys at no charge at 866-382-4167.
+Halvorsen Klote's Valley Park, MO premises liability attorneys have gotten great results for our clients in a variety of cases.
+If you want to discuss your case, or have questions about filing a personal injury lawsuit, don't hesitate to speak to one of our attorneys at no charge at 866-382-4167.

-Most Common Premises Liability Lawsuit in Valley Park, MO
+Types of Premises Liability Cases in Valley Park, MO

 Slip and Falls